cknitin/SQL-Important-Questions/README.md

 # 26. ROWCOUNT_BIG
 It returns no. of rows affected by the last statement executed. it's the return type of ROWCOUNT_BIG is bigint.

-# 27. Update incrementing value by 1 in a column
+# 27. Populate a SQL Server column with a sequential number not using an identity

 |Id|	Name|
 |--|--------|